jasonbot/weblog/content/weblog/ser-estar.md

 If I spend a week in the hospital, as I did a few years ago, I _am no longer programming_.
 I have lost my anchor.
 This is upsetting!
 I need to find a better _I AM_ or accept that programming is an _I DO_.

+Alternatively, I never really thought of myself as a future parent growing up.
+Then I had a kid!
+Whether I like it or not, I am a parent, and I _do_ parenting things _every day_.

 People who take moral stances often consider themselves to _be the good guys_, a quality inherent in themselves, versus being people who happen to strive to _do the good thing_.
 When you are tautologically good, this is bad!
 You can do evil but by definition you are _doing good because good is what you are_.
 I see it in this quote:

 > Conservatism consists of exactly one proposition, to wit: There must be in-groups whom the law protects but does not bind, alongside out-groups whom the law binds but does not protect.